MoFEM/mofem-cephas/media/paper.md

  convergence rate and, therefore, is severely limited by the current computing capabilities.
 A more elegant approach was paved by Ivo Babuska et al.
- [@babuska1992version], who showed that if one could increase at the same time the mesh density and the interpolation order, i.e. employ *hp-adaptivity*, the exponential convergence is achievable.
+ [@babuska1992version], who showed that if one could increase at the same time the mesh density and the interpolation order, i.e. employ *hp-adaptivity*, exponential convergence is achievable.
 This has been seen as the 'Holy Grail' of numerical methods.